AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_android.md

 ### API call sequence

-Refer to the following diagram to implement the custom audio renderer in your project:
+The following figure shows the call flow you need to implement when you integrate a custom audio rendered:

 ![](https://web-cdn.agora.io/docs-files/1569378513078)

 ### Audio data transfer

-The following diagram shows how the audio data is transferred when you customize the audio renderer:
+The following figure shows how the audio data is transferred when you customize the audio renderer:

 ![](https://web-cdn.agora.io/docs-files/1607672594828)